Invest Disclosures

 Apex Clearing Corp.
 CREDIT TERMS AND POLICIES

-The following Disclosure of Credit Terms and Policies is required by the Securities and Exchange Commission and is part of your Apex Clearing Corp.
-Account–Customer Account Agreement.
-It describes the terms under which we extend credit and charge interest and how your obligations are secured by property in your Account.
+The following Disclosure of Credit Terms and Policies is required by the Securities and Exchange Commission and is part of your Apex Account–Customer Account Agreement.
+It describes the terms under which Apex extends credit and charges interest and how your obligations are secured by property in your Account.

 Interest Charges.
-We will charge interest on a daily basis on the credit we extend to you.
+We will charge interest on a daily basis on the credit we extended to you.
 The daily interest charges are calculated by multiplying your "daily adjusted debit balance" by the "daily margin interest rate."
-Generally speaking, your daily adjusted debit balance is the actual settled debit balance in your Margin and Short Account, increased by the value of securities held short and reduced by the amount of any settled credit balance carried in your Cash Account.
+Generally speaking, your daily adjusted debit balance is the actual settled debit balance in your Margin and Short Account.
+The debit balance is increased by the value of securities held short and reduced by the amount of any settled credit balance carried in your Cash Account.

-We calculate your daily-adjusted debit balance each day by adjusting your previous day's balance by any debits and credits to your account and by changes in the value of short positions.
-If your daily-adjusted debit balance is reduced because you deposit a check or other item that is later returned to us unpaid, we may adjust your account to reflect interest charges you have incurred.
+We calculate your daily-adjusted debit balance each day by adjusting your previous day's balance by any debits and credits to your account including changes in the value of short positions.
+For example, if you deposit a check your account is credited by that amount.
+Please note, if your daily-adjusted debit balance is reduced because you deposit a check or other item that is later returned to us unpaid, we may adjust your account to reflect interest charges you have incurred.

 We reserve the right to charge interest on debit balances in the Cash Account.
 Periodically, we will send you a comprehensive statement showing the activity in your account, including applicable interest charges, interest rates and adjusted daily debit balances.

 Daily Margin Interest Rate.
 The "daily margin interest rate" is based on a 360-day year.
-It is calculated for each day by dividing the base margin interest rate by 360.
+It is calculated for each day by multiplying the settled margin debit by the applicable margin interest rate and then dividing the total by 360.
 Note that the use of a 360-day year results in a higher effective rate of interest than if a year of 365 days were used.

-The applicable margin interest rate is the base rate for all daily adjusted debit balances.
-Your margin interest rate will be adjusted automatically and without notice to reflect any change in the Base Rate.
+Your margin interest rate may be adjusted automatically and without notice to reflect any change in the Base Rate.
 If your interest rate increases for any reason other than a change in the Base Rate, we will give you written notice at least 30 days' prior to that change.

 Compounding Interest Charges.
 We compound interest on a daily basis.
 Interest charges will accrue to your account each day.
 We will include the charges in the next day's opening debit balance and charge interest accordingly.
 The interest rates described above do not reflect compounding of unpaid interest charges; the effective interest rate, taking into effect such compounding, will be higher.